Chair: Koser Shaheen

 Vice-chair: Evelyn Ofori Koree

-Evelyn is a solicitor-advocate (All Higher Courts).
-She is the principal solicitor and director of Descartes Solicitors.
-Since 2014 she has been an attorney and counsellor of the State of New York.
-Evelyn graduated with a First class LLB (Hons.) from London South Bank University LLB, was a Wolfson Scholar of Lincoln’s Inn, where she was also called to the Bar, and holds an LLM from the University of Cambridge.
+Evelyn is an award-winning Solicitor-Advocate (All Higher Courts) and Principal of Descartes Solicitors.
+She graduated with a First class LLB (Hons.) from London South Bank University and was a Wolfson Scholar of Lincoln's Inn, where she was also called to the Bar in 2001.
+Evelyn also holds an LLM from the University of Cambridge and is also an Attorney of the State of New York, USA.
+Evelyn was elected to the Law Society's Council in 2017 and is also a member of the Law Society's Immigration Law and Regulatory Processes Committees.

 Council member: Nwabueze Nwokolo